buckaroo-it/Shopware_5/README.md

 - **Knowledge base & FAQ:** Available in [Dutch](https://support.buckaroo.nl/categorieen/plugins/shopware-5) or [English](https://support.buckaroo.eu/categories/plugins/shopware-5).
 - **Support:** https://support.buckaroo.eu/contact
 - **Contact:** [support@buckaroo.nl](mailto:support@buckaroo.nl) or [+31 (0)30 711 50 50](tel:+310307115050)

+<b>Please note:</b><br>
+This file has been prepared with the greatest possible care and is subject to language and/or spelling errors.